-Replication is supported between partitioned tables as long as they use the same partitioning scheme and otherwise have the same structure except where an exception is specifically allowed (see Section 4.1.9, “Replication with Differing Table Definitions on Master and Slave”).
+Replication is supported between partitioned tables as long as they use the same partitioning scheme and otherwise have the same structure except where an exception is specifically allowed (see Section 4.1.9, “Replication with Differing Table Definitions on Source and Replica”).

 Replication between tables having different partitioning is

 generally not supported.
 This because statements (such as

 partitions in such cases may produce different results on source